 The Dead Sea

 The Dead Sea, on the border of Jordan and Israel, is one of the saltiest bodies of water in the world.
-So salty that you can famously float in it, and that no macroscopic organisms can survive in it.
+So salty that you can famously float in it and that no macroscopic organisms can survive in it.
 It was one of the world’s first health resorts (for Herod the Great) and has supplied a wide variety of products, from asphalt for Egyptian mummification to potash for fertilizers.
 However, it’s receding at an alarming rate.

-The Jeita Grotto is a series of caves in Lebanon that was inhabited in prehistoric times, and is now a major cultural symbol of the nation, not to mention a practical one considering it supplies drinking water to over a million Lebanese people.
+The Jeita Grotto is a series of karst caves in Lebanon that was inhabited in prehistoric times and is now a major cultural symbol of the nation, not to mention a practical one considering it supplies drinking water to over a million Lebanese people.

 Masurian Lake District

-Kudos to the Maldives for getting their entire country on the list.
-The Maldives are a series of coral atolls in the Indian Ocean, and, if climate change raises sea levels by even a little bit, they will no longer exist — the nation’s highest point is only 7 feet and 10 inches off the water (it’s the world’s lowest country).
+Kudos to the Maldives for getting the entire country on the list.
+The Maldives is a series of coral atolls in the Indian Ocean, and if climate change raises sea levels by even a little bit, it will no longer exist — the nation’s highest point is only about seven feet and 10 inches off the water (it’s the world’s lowest country).
 Its waters are home to several ecosystems, including 187 species of vibrant hard coral.
 This area of the Indian Ocean alone houses 1,100 species of fish, five species of sea turtles, 21 species of whales and dolphins, 400 species of mollusks, and 83 species of echinoderms.

 Bay of Fundy